 For nearly 200 years, the German Village neighborhood has been a pedestrian-friendly community, where residents and visitors alike can safely explore and enjoy their favorite Village destinations on foot.

 Our visionary founders recognized that their efforts would not be successful unless appropriate governmental controls were in place.
-In July 1960, the City of Columbus was persuaded to establish the German Village Commission (GVC) and rezone the area, thereby eliminating industrial uses that had contributed to the deterioration of the neighborhood.
-The GVC was granted review authority over all exterior alterations, additions, new construction and demolition.
+In July 1960, the City of Columbus was persuaded to establish the German Village Historic District Commission (GVHDC) and rezone the area, thereby eliminating industrial uses that had contributed to the deterioration of the neighborhood.
+The GVHDC was granted review authority over all exterior alterations, additions, new construction and demolition.
 It also was authorized to make recommendations on related zoning issues.
 The applicable city ordinance currently provides that no person “shall construct any exterior architectural features in German Village or reconstruct, alter, change the exterior color or demolish any such feature…” without having first received a Certificate of Appropriateness (COA) from the GVC.
-Therefore, anything done to the exterior of a German Village property, other than routine maintenance, likely requires application to the GVC.
-The complexity of the GVC’s review process will depend on many factors.
-The purpose of this page is to provide information and insight on how the GVC process works.
+Therefore, anything done to the exterior of a German Village property likely requires an application to the GVHDC.
+The complexity of the GVHDC’s review process will depend on many factors.
+The purpose of this page is to provide information and insight on how the GVHDC process works.

 - You would like to make changes to your property

 B. Review the German Village Guidelines page »